10 minutes Reading time

 We’ve collated data about all the stuff that’s important to your site; key metrics like SEO visibility, social scores and link authority.
 From our findings, we hope you’ll gain some actionable insights which, when used alongside our analysis and recommendations in this post, will help you to improve your site’s performance year on year.

-This report only features the top 53 HR Software providers, but we source our data from the whole sector.
+This report only features the top 53 HR Software providers, but we source our data from the whole saas industry.
 That means we’ve probably got your data stored away safely, even if you can’t see your brand on the list.
-Just ask and we’ll be happy to share it with you.
+Just ask and we’ll be happy to share a personalised saas industry analysis.

 Here are our biggest and best findings which are best read alongside the report.

 Getting those top spots or appearing for competitive keywords on Google is the aim of everyone’s game.
 Increasing your visibility can have a major positive knock-on effect on other metrics like sales and conversions.